Elektroni: 1963–1969

 In 1967, Čadež, Bićanić and Stern left the group, and were replaced by Marjan Janjac (drums), Vatroslav Slavnić (bass guitar) and Boris Borošić (rhythm guitar).
 The new lineup of the band turned towards pop rock sound and performing their own songs.
-In 1968 the band released their only EP, Jedne noći (On One Night), through Jugoton record label.
+In 1968, the band released their only EP, Jedne noći (One Night), through Jugoton record label.
 Beside the title track, the EP featured the songs "Drugog voliš" ("You Love Someone Else"), "Srna" ("Roe Deer") and "Sjećanje" ("Memory").
 All the songs were composed by Slavnić, and the lyrics were written by young poet Velimir Franić.

 The band's last lineup featured Jurica Grosinger (guitar), Vatroslav Slavnić (bass guitar), Darko Domijan (vocals, bass guitar, trombone), Velimir Cvijanović (drums), Boris Licitar (organ) and Ratko Pogačić (saxophone).
 The band ended their activity in 1970.

 Post breakup

-After Elektroni disbanded, Domijan started a successful career of a pop singer.
-For a period of time, his backing band Peta Rijeka (Fifth River) featured Licitar on keyboards.
+After Elektroni disbanded, Darko Domijan started a successful career of a pop singer.
+For a period of time, his backing band Peta Rijeka (Fifth River) featured his former Elektroni bandmate Boris Licitar on keyboards.

+The band's short-time keyboardist Marijan Banić died in 1976, and short-time vocalist Kristijan Silvio Vedrina died in 1981.
+The band's original rhythm guitarist Miro Stern died in 2000, and the original bass guitarist Ivica Bičanić died in 2003.

-In 2005 the song "Srna" and previously unreleased recordings "Moovin' and Groovin'" and "Začarano more" (a cover of The Islanders song "The Enchanted Sea") were published on the box set Kad je rock bio mlad - Priče sa istočne strane (1956-1970) (When Rock Was Young - East Side Stories (1956-1970)), released by Croatia Records in 2005 and featuring songs by the pioneering Yugoslav rock acts.
+In 2005, the song "Srna" and previously unreleased recordings "Moovin' and Groovin'" and "Začarano more" (a cover of The Islanders song "The Enchanted Sea") were published on the box set Kad je rock bio mlad - Priče sa istočne strane (1956-1970) (When Rock Was Young - East Side Stories (1956-1970)), released by Croatia Records in 2005 and featuring songs by the pioneering Yugoslav rock acts.